OsmondJiang/Cognitive-Canvas-MCP/README.md

 ## What is Cognitive Canvas?

-Cognitive Canvas is a comprehensive Model Context Protocol (MCP) server that provides AI agents, LLMs, and Copilot-style systems with advanced cognitive tools.
-It transforms how AI handles complex reasoning by offering structured approaches to task management, dependency mapping, knowledge organization, and conversation context management.
+Cognitive Canvas is a comprehensive Model Context Protocol (MCP) server that transforms AI agents, LLMs, and Copilot-style systems into research-grade cognitive workspaces.
+It provides advanced cognitive tools for systematic reasoning, evidence-based analysis, and persistent memory management.

-Think of it as giving AI agents a "second brain" - a workspace where they can organize thoughts, break down complex problems, visualize relationships, maintain coherent reasoning across extended conversations, and seamlessly switch between topics without losing context.
+Think of it as giving AI agents a "research laboratory" - a complete workspace where they can organize complex thoughts, break down multi-step problems, visualize intricate relationships, maintain coherent reasoning across extended conversations, generate statistical evidence, and seamlessly switch between topics without losing context.

+**Core Philosophy**: Transform any AI from a simple chat assistant into a sophisticated research agent capable of PhD-level systematic thinking, evidence-based conclusions, and persistent knowledge building.

 ## 🚀 What Can It Do?